VIVelev/PyDojoML/README.md

 # PyDojo
-Machine Intelligence library for Python programming language.
+A General Purpose Machine Learning Library for Python